 The Denver Police Department had braced for trouble, deploying heavily downtown.
 But the crushing defeat and icy weather—it was well below freezing when the game ended—worked together to keep the mood subdued.

 Near downtown, a man was shot and critically injured in the street near a home where he had attended a Super Bowl party, but it wasn't known if the shooting was related to the party, police spokesman Sonny Jackson said.
-Police did not immediately have a suspect in the shooting, Jackson said.

 It was a far cry from 1999, when the Broncos beat the Green Bay Packers in the Super Bowl.
 Celebrations deteriorated into violence.
 Crowds smashed downtown Denver store windows and overturned cars.
 Police responded with tear gas.